hsdenx/tbot/src/documentation/u-boot/work/u-boot.rst

 ::

   $ git checkout master
-  Bereits auf 'master'
+  Already on 'master'
-  Ihr Branch ist auf dem selben Stand wie 'origin/master'.
+  Your branch is up-to-date with 'origin/master'.
   $

 just for the records, print some info of the branch